 Indiana Street Bikeway Project

-The SFMTA has developed a proposal to improve bike safety on Indiana Street from Cesar Chavez to 23rd Street so that people on two wheels have a more connected and intuitive route to use on this corridor.
-These improvements will provide a better, connected bike facility, not only for those in the Dogpatch neighborhood, but also for those who travel from the Bayview and Mission Bay neigborhoods.
+The SFMTA implemented changes in October 2019 to improve bike safety on Indiana Street from Cesar Chavez to 23rd Street so that people on two wheels have a more connected and intuitive route to use on this corridor.
+These improvements provide a better, connected bike facility, not only for those in the Dogpatch neighborhood, but also for those who travel from the Bayview and Mission Bay neigborhoods.

-The proposed design will include bike lanes on Indiana Street from Cesar Chavez to the two-way turnaround, slightly north of the I-280 on-ramp.
+The design includes bike lanes on Indiana Street from Cesar Chavez to the two-way turnaround, slightly north of the I-280 on-ramp.

-- From Cesar Chavez to 25th Street, the proposed design includes a standard bike lane in each direction [pdf].
-With the proposed bike lanes, an existing travel lane will be removed to accomodate other road users.
+- From Cesar Chavez to 25th Street, the design includes a standard bike lane in each direction [pdf].
+With the new bike lanes, an existing travel lane will be removed to accomodate other road users.

-Just north of the proposed two-way cycle track and south of 23rd Street will include upgraded sharrow markings and speed humps to deter speeding on the corridor.
+Just north of the proposed two-way cycle track and south of 23rd Street includes upgraded sharrow markings and speed humps to deter speeding on the corridor.